Welcome to Punta Cana cruise port!

 9. Macao Beach

-The beach is located on the northern end of Punta Cana, approximately 45 minutes from Cap Cana Marina.
+The beach is located on the northern end of Punta Cana, approximately a 45-minute drive from Cap Cana Marina.
 Taxi fare is approximately 50 USD one way for 4 people.

 10. Arena Gorda Beach